 This is the largest biomedical library in Alabama, and one of the largest in the south.
-Located across the crosswalk from the School, the LHL has extension libraries in
+Located across the crosswalk from the School, the LHL has extension libraries in University Hospital and The Kirklin Clinic.
+Dedicated librarians hold "office hours" in the Learning Resource Center weekly.

-University Hospital and The Kirklin Clinic.
-Dedicated librarians hold "office hours" in the https://library.uab.edu/locations/lister-hill
+Location: 1700 University Boulevard Website: https://library.uab.edu/locations/lister-hill